PSMFC-Streamnet-RMPC/api-docs/README.md

 - List: multiple values may be included in a key-value pair like, **first_name=Jane,John,Sue**

 ## Sorting
 To sort the results, include a key-value pair with the key 'sort' and use the '=' operator.
-The value should be a comma-separated list of column names and their respective sorting orders ('asc' or 'desc').
-For example: sort=name|asc,age|desc.
+The value should be a comma-separated list of field names and their respective sorting orders ('asc' or 'desc').
+For example: sort=first_name|asc,created|desc.

 ## Pagination
 To paginate the results, include the following key-value pairs with '=' operator: